Aryn-G/loops/README.md

 ```
 npx auth secret
 ```
-This creates a `.env.local` file in the root folder and populates the `AUTH_SECRET` enviorment variable.
+This creates a `.env.local` file in the root folder and populates the `AUTH_SECRET` environment variable.

 Then, go to Google Cloud, create a new project, set up the conset screen, and generate an OAuth2 Key.
 Set the JS Origin in the Cloud Console to whatever `AUTH_URL` is.
 If you are running a local deployment, then that will be `http://localhost:3000`.
-The redirect origin will be the `AUTH_URL` concatonated with  `/api/auth/callback/google`.
+The redirect origin will be the `AUTH_URL` concatenated with  `/api/auth/callback/google`.
 If you are running a local deployment, that will look like `https://localhost:3000/api/auth/callback/google`.

-Then, copy the Client ID and paste it into the `AUTH_GOOGLE_ID` enviorment variable.
-Then, copy the Client Secret and paste it into the `AUTH_GOOGLE_SECRET` enviorment variable.
+Then, copy the Client ID and paste it into the `AUTH_GOOGLE_ID` environment variable.
+Then, copy the Client Secret and paste it into the `AUTH_GOOGLE_SECRET` environment variable.

 Then, link MongoDB.
 You can either do this in the online dashboard or run a local instance of MongoDB on your own computer.
 Either way, create a cluster and an admin user.
-Then, copy the Connection URI into the `MONGODB_URI` enviorment variable.
+Then, copy the Connection URI into the `MONGODB_URI` environment variable.

 > (OPTIONAL) You may have noticed the `NEXT_PUBLIC_VAPID_PUBLIC_KEY` and `VAPID_PRIVATE_KEY` enviorment variables.
 These can be left empty, as they are unused.
-The original purpose was for push notification in PWAs, but that feature was scrappped due to implementation issues.
+The original purpose was for push notification in PWAs, but that feature was scrapped due to implementation issues.

 ### Running Application